 The Bottom Line

-- An excellent value for a medium priced surf rod.
+- It is an excellent value for a medium-priced surf rod.

 - Quality construction throughout.

-The Penn Battalion Surf Rod is a great rod and is available HERE.
+The Penn Battalion Surf Rod is great and is available here.

-The Penn Battalion is a step up from the Penn Prevail surf spinning rod that is priced about $40-60 cheaper, but it also lacks in some of the outstanding features that we love about this rod.
+The Penn Battalion is a step up from the Penn Prevail surf spinning rod and is priced about $40-60 cheaper, but it also lacks some of the outstanding features we love about this rod.

-Let’s take a look at some of the things that impress us the most about the Penn Battalion surf rod.
+Let’s look at some things that impress us the most about the Penn Battalion surf rod.

-First, let’s take a look at the blank that the Penn Battalion surf rod is built on.
-It’s made of a graphite composite material which means there is a mixture of graphite and fiberglass.
+First, look at the blank on which the Penn Battalion surf rod is built.
+It’s made of graphite composite material, which means it is a mixture of graphite and fiberglass.
 The rod is 70% graphite with 30% fiberglass.
-This combination is ideal because it provides you with the perfect mix of power, strength, and lightweight performance.
+This combination is ideal because it gives you the perfect mix of power, strength, and lightweight performance.

-The graphite is lightweight and sensative which helps you feel the bite on such a large surf rod.
-The fiberglass helps complete the rod with the strength and power you’ll need to pull fish through the surf and over the sandbars .
+The graphite is lightweight and sensitive, which helps you feel the bite on such a large surf rod.
+The fiberglass helps complete the rod with the strength and power you’ll need to pull fish through the surf and over the sandbars.

 Next, we’re looking at the gripping ability of this rod when you’re battling a fish.
-The grips are a rubber shrink tube material which is ideal for surf rods.
+The grips are made of rubber shrink tube material that is ideal for surf rods.

-The shrink tubes are durable, they maximize performance on the rod, and they are easy to grip when your hands get wet and slippery from your last catch in the surf.
+The shrink tubes are durable, maximize the rod’s performance, and are easy to grip when your hands get wet and slippery from your last catch in the surf.
 You won’t have to worry about losing your grip and compromising your retrieval with the Penn Battalion surf rod.

 Features

-2 piece graphite composite blank – This rod features a two-piece graphite composite blank.
+This rod features a 2-piece graphite composite blank.
 It incorporates the best of both worlds.
 With the Battalion, you get the strength and durability of a fiberglass rod (30%) with the sensitivity of a graphite rod (70%).

-Fuji® reel seat – The seat on this reel is durable, strong, and lightweight.
-It’s made with Fuji’s DPS material in black and encompasses stainless steel hoods for security and stiffness.
-You want something that won’t move around or shift during each cast and the Fuji reels seat has a proven track record of performance..
+The seat on this reel is durable, strong, and lightweight.
+It’s black with Fuji’s DPS material, encompassing stainless steel hoods for security and stiffness.
+You want something that won’t move around or shift during each cast, and the Fuji reel seat has a proven track record of performance.

-When you’re fishing the surf, you’re bound to get wet at one point or another and if you are having a good day you are bound to get plenty of fish slime on your rods handle.
-To ensure that you maintain a solid grip on the rod regardless of the conditions, Penn has used this material which is both durable and long-lasting over the life of the rod.
+When you’re fishing the surf, you’re bound to get wet at one point or another, and if you are having a good day, you are bound to get plenty of fish slime on your rod handle.
+To ensure that you maintain a solid grip on the rod regardless of the conditions, Penn has used this material, which is both durable and long-lasting over the life of the rod.

 Features at a Glance